1801BM1/cpu11/vm1/tst/readme.md

 shared temporary directory, creates RT-11 build.com batch and executes simulator application with appropriate commands.
 The compilation results can be taken from the same shared directory.
-ZIP arhive of simulator was used to compile tests can be dowloaded [here](http://www.1801bm1.com/files/utils/rt11_sim.zip)
+ZIP arhive of simulator was used to compile tests can be downloaded [here](http://www.1801bm1.com/files/utils/rt11_sim.zip)

 To setup compilation environment:
 - create shared directory, without spaces and ASCII only symbols in name